SheCodesAus/she-codes-crowdfunding-api-project-FallowBlade/README.md

 - [ ] A link to the deployed project.
 - [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
 - [ ] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
-- [ ] A screenshot of Insomnia, demonstrating a token being returned.
+- [ ] A screenshot of Insomnia, demonstrating a token being returned. see
-- [ ] Your refined API specification and Database Schema.
+- [ ] Your refined API specification and Database Schema. - Link here:
 ​
 ### Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).
 ​